-Designing and Executing the Marketing plan requires the precise and clear Market Segmentation Strategies.
-Furthermore the Segmentation Strategies define and identify the targeted customers and help the marketer to decide the product positioning strategies depending upon the product and product lines offered by the company.
-In order to come up with an executable marketing and advertising plan, the company must design the business activities to accomplish the marketing goal and objectives.
+Designing and Executing the Marketing plan requires precise and clear Market Segmentation Strategies.
+Furthermore, the Segmentation Strategies define and identify the targeted customers and help the marketer to decide the product positioning strategies depending on the product and product lines offered by the company.
+In order to come up with executable marketing and advertising plan, the company must design the business activities to accomplish the marketing goal and objectives.

 Types of Market Segmentation Strategies

 - Behavioral Segmentation Strategy

 - Psychographic Segmentation Strategy

 This Market Segmentation Strategy answers the WHERE question for the marketers and the company.
 Where to serve, market, or sell the company’s product?